Digitally literate

 In the next section you will see how you can develop this skill.

-• Developing your digital skills eLearning: Learn about the importance of developing your digital skills whilst at university and the value of digital skills in the workplace.
+• Developing your digital skills eLearning: Explore the importance of developing digital skills during university and their value in the workplace.

-• LinkedIn Learning: This learning platform includes a whole host of technology related courses, so this is a fantastic opportunity for you to develop skills from Microsoft Office apps to Cloud Development, Programming, JavaScript and more!
-You can access these for free using your university email account.
+• LinkedIn Learning: Access a wide range of technology courses, from Microsoft Office to Cloud Development, Programming, JavaScript, and more!
+Use your university email account for FREE access.

-• Microsoft Office Specialist qualifications (MOS): Boost your employability with this globally recognised IT qualification.
-This is your chance to gain evidence of your knowledge of the top three workplace productivity tools - Word, Excel, and PowerPoint - by studying and passing these Microsoft accredited exams.
+• Microsoft Office Specialist qualifications (MOS): Boost your employability with globally recognised IT qualifications.
+Showcase your expertise in Word, Excel, and PowerPoint through Microsoft accredited exams.

-• Google Digital Garage: Develop job-ready skills using Google's free flexible online training.
+• Google Digital Garage: Develop job-ready skills with free, flexible online training from Google.

-• Future Learn: Provides free online short courses from top universities and specialist organisations.
+• Future Learn: Enrol in free online short courses offered by top universities and specialist organisations.

-• Jobs and Work Experience: Gaining real work experience will enable you to practice your digital skills in a workplace.
-This could be through an internship, placement, part-time job or volunteering.
+• Jobs and Work Experience: Practice your digital skills through internships, placements, part-time jobs, or volunteering.

-• Virtual Work Experience: Replicate work tasks online with top companies, by completing a 5-6 hour online virtual work experience with Forage.
+• Virtual Work Experience: Complete 5-6 hour online virtual work experiences with leading companies through Forage

-• Join a club or society with the Student Union: You could practice your digital media skills by creating online content and marketing for the society.
+• Join a club or society with the Students' Union: Hone your digital media skills by creating online content and marketing for the society.

 Demonstrate your employability skills